The New Build Team

 Libby Milton - Project Clinical Advisor

 Libby's role is to ensure that the Hospice design will suit the needs of our patients, families and staff.
-In the initial stages, this involves managing a significant consultation stage to ensure that all stakeholders are able to make a suitable contribution.
+In the initial stages, this involved managing a significant consultation stage to ensure that all stakeholders are able to make a suitable contribution.

 Libby qualified as a nurse in 1988 and initially worked in an intensive care setting before moving to hospice care.
 As well as the hospice in-patient unit, she has worked in the hospital and community settings as a clinical nurse specialist.